• Home

 My Approach:

 Currently, I primarily design for institutions within the cultural sector such as museums, foundations, and galleries.
-When it's time for an exhibition or a major publication, I team up with a dedicated crew, tapping into a network I've built up over time.
+When an exhibition or a major publication has to be made, there's a dedicated crew to team up with, tapping into my network that's been builded up over time.

-I balance commissioned work with my own artistic escapades.
+Commissioned work is balanced with my own artistic escapades.

 ✌︎